GGGalang/GGGalang.github.io/README.md

 Paste the result into the last part of the table in the respective topic of your article, right before the `</table>` tag.
 If you download the repo, you'll see comments as to where to paste new articles.

+**For a live example, please go to htdocs/covid.html and look at the first article code for reference.
+There will be helpful comments!**

 ### Extras:
 -**To add images**, you can create a new spritesheet and create a class for it in the topic's respective css file (each topic has one).<br>